A Guide to Refinancing Student Loans | SoFi

 Refinancing Student Loans With SoFi

-And there, you’ve done it.
-You’ve learned how to refinance your student loans in seven steps.
-If you decide that refinancing is right for you, SoFi offers an easy online application, competitive rates, no fees, and other member benefits such as career coaching and financial advice.
+You’ve learned how to refinance student loans and what the process entails.
+If you decide that refinancing is right for you, SoFi offers an easy online application, competitive rates, and flexible loan terms.

 FAQ